 Older adults may experience some side effects of Gabitril more intensely than other people.

-Common side effects of Gabitril include sleepiness, dizziness, fatigue, nervousness, nausea, increased appetite, speech problems, trouble concentrating, unusual thoughts, depression, and irritability.
+Common side effects of Gabitril include sleepiness, dizziness, fatigue, tremor, abdominal pain, nervousness, nausea, increased appetite, speech problems, trouble concentrating, unusual thoughts, depression, and irritability.

 Serious side effects of Gabitril may include suicidal thoughts, severe weakness, severe confusion, vision changes, sores on the mucous membranes of the mouth, throat, eyelids, or nose, uncontrollable shaking, and sensations of pain, numbness, or burning in the extremities.
 Call your doctor if you experience any of these side effects while taking Gabitril.

 We never share your personal information with anyone.